learn-co-curriculum/phase-0-wsl2-env-windows-subsystem-linux/README.md

    window
-4. In the "Ubuntu" application, when it says "Enter new UNIX username:" add a simple username and press `<Enter>` _(Note: usernames may not start with a number, usernames may not include capital letters.
+4. In the "Ubuntu" application, when it says "Enter new UNIX username:" add a simple username and press `<Enter>` _(Note: usernames may not start with a number and may not include capital letters.
 It does not need to be the same as your Windows username.)_
 5. Where it says "New password:" add a simple password and press `<Enter>` _(Note: you will not see any text when you are typing your password.)_
 6. Where it says "Retype new password:" retype the same password from before and